EHANDBOOK/ehandbook-cb-demos/Demo_EHBCB_DirBased_AUTOSAR_Excerpt/README.md

 -labelamendment ".\\configuration\\labelamendment.json"
 ```

-* `-i "FlexECU_Dir_AUTOSAR_excerpt"`: EHB-CB scans this directory and builds a handbook based *only* on the artifacts it finds within.
+* `-i "Input"`: EHB-CB scans this directory and builds a handbook based *only* on the artifacts it finds within.
 If a component's folder or its description in an `.arxml` file is missing, it is simply excluded from the final output.
 This provides an easy way to generate focused documentation for specific parts of a large system.